nem0/lumixengine_maps/README.md

-# lumixengine_js
+# lumixengine_maps

-JavaScript plugin for Lumix Engine
+Maps plugin for Lumix Engine
+It downloads heightmaps from https://aws.amazon.com/public-datasets/terrain/.
 This is work in progress and it's nowhere near usable